How to ease a gallbladder attack? 11 Natural Tips

 The doctor then prescribes a pill to dissolve the stones made from cholesterol (ursodiol) to be taken over the long term without guarantee of results.

-It can also offer percutaneous removal of stones, a tube is inserted into the gallbladder to drain the bile blocked by the stones.
+He can also offer percutaneous removal of stones, a tube is inserted into the gallbladder to drain the bile blocked by the stones.

-Liver and gallbladder cleanse
+Liver and gallbladder cleanse: Controversies and considerations

 You will find many sites promoting a detox method that would allow gallbladder stones to naturally evacuate.